Tobias2BK/ParadiseBotAutoTool/README.md

-# Pradise bot Auto Fishing Tool
+# 🎣 Paradise Bot Auto Fishing Tool (Selfbot Edition)

-A selfbot designed to automate fishing in a specific game channel for Pradise Bot : [Click me](https://top.gg/bot/1272208314163396650?__cf_chl_tk=6cdUiJZLI6vEqhIwhuwRXlys6EYs5242B86TLdD0wJY-1748265758-1.0.1.1-CT.XOrJcKiEwNtWKSmyZIbZZ5i0exsNL.JRvDS0e.XE)

-## Announcement
-Hi, I’m the owner (aka _xuanpac#0).
-This project is discontinued since I got banned from using the bot, so I can't push any more updates.

-If anyone wants to improve or update it, feel free!
-I’d really appreciate it if the project keeps going.
+A Discord selfbot script that automatically plays the fishing minigame for [Paradise Bot](https://top.gg/bot/1272208314163396650) with human-like interaction.
+It includes fishing automation, stat tracking, anti-captcha voice alerts, and intelligent random behavior to avoid detection.

 ---

-## Features
+## 📢 Announcement

-- **Automatic fishing:** Automatically clicks the "Cast line" button on fishing message
-- **Fishing stats display:** Shows your current streak, earnings, level, and XP progress in a formatted console table with progress bars.
-- **Captcha detection & alert:** Detects captcha/security verification prompts and uses text-to-speech to notify you.
-- **Settings management:** Loads token, channel ID, and captcha alert toggle from a `settings.json` file
+- **5/26/2025** – This project was discontinued after I got banned from the bot... 💀
+- **5/27/2025** – SIKE!
+I’m back with a full update featuring “**Absolute Human Mimic**” mode for ultra-stealth fishing.
+See features below!

 ---

+## ⚙️ Features

+- 🎣 **Auto Fishing:** Instantly clicks the “Cast Line” button when a fishing embed appears.
+- 📊 **Fishing Stats:** Displays streak, earnings, level, and XP with fancy progress bars in the terminal.
+- 🧠 **Human Simulation:** Delays, hesitations, random commands, and AFK behavior to mimic real users.
+- 🔐 **Captcha Detection:** Alerts you with TTS when a captcha/security check appears.
+- 🔧 **Customizable Settings:** All your info (token, channel ID, alert toggle) in a simple `settings.json`.

+---

-## Setup
+## 🚀 Setup

-1. Clone/download this repo.
+1. **Clone or download this repo.**
-2. Edit a `settings.json` file in the same directory with the following structure:
+2. **Create a `settings.json` file** in the root directory with this format:

 ```json
 {